Inclusive Employment Australia will replace the Disability Employment Services program on 1 November 2025.

 Mutual obligations

-You will still get your payment during this period.
+You will still get your payment during this time.
 You won’t get any demerits for not meeting your mutual obligations.

 If your future work capacity is under 8 hours